om3tcw/r/immergrok-changelog.md

 ### Crackerjack's CDN

-FILL THIS PARAGRAPH WHEN WE SETUP A CDN WITH CI/CD!
+With the help of Crackerjack we've setup two domains, one for development and one for live that will have a backup of our github.
+This is still in its infancy and testing phase so if it breaks we can just revert back.

+#### CI/CD Pipeline

+Whenever you update the github repo, the CDN backup will receive the updated file within the minute.

 ### Complete refactors and modularization

 - No more github417.js, it is now main.js, hopefully will never have a number again.
-(Name subject to change)
 - Standardized most of the plain JavaScript to JQuery.
 Now we pester tomboysweat to update to JQuery 3

 #### Complete Holopeek rewrite